Robotics at NSF

 NSF has several funding opportunities for research on robotics and related areas.

-The Robotics program accepts CAREER proposals, which are subject to the CAREER solicitation deadlines and other requirements.
-CISE Research Initiation Initiative (CRII) proposals related to CISE topics in robotics should be submitted to the CRII program in the appropriate CISE division.
+The FRR program accepts CAREER proposals, which are subject to the CAREER solicitation deadlines and other requirements.
+The FRR program also welcomes robotics proposal submissions in response to the CISE Research Initiation Initiative (CRII) and Engineering Research Initiation (ERI) programs.Partnerships

 Disability and Rehabilitation Engineering (ENG/CBET/DARE)